SBit-Project/sbit.dev/docs/Smart-Contract/Smart-Contract.md

 ## About SRC20

-SRC20 is the implementation of a standard API for tokens within smart contracts on SBit，basically it is the same as ERC20.
+SRC20 is the implementation of a standard API for tokens within smart contracts on Sbit，basically it is the same as ERC20.
 Methods and Events：

 ```